amantaphelix/table/README.md

 ### Level 1
 - Add CSS:
-	- [ ] Convert the displayed data into an HTML table.
+	- [X ] Convert the displayed data into an HTML table.
-	- [ ] Ensure there is appropriate spacing and padding between table elements for better readability [refer screenshot].
+	- [X ] Ensure there is appropriate spacing and padding between table elements for better readability [refer screenshot].
 - Fix Existing Issues:
-	- [ ] The "Add User" button is currently not functioning.
+	- [X ] The "Add User" button is currently not functioning.
 Identify the issue and fix it so that new users can be added.
-	- [ ] Ensure that both the name and email fields are not left empty and contain valid values before submission.
+	- [X ] Ensure that both the name and email fields are not left empty and contain valid values before submission.
 	- [ ] Implement validation for the email field to ensure that only valid email addresses are accepted.

 ![image](https://github.com/impressai/frontend_task/assets/28563570/27ae4e34-0ccb-488f-9215-e95842322b97)